 - Ensure you have the right airflow rate and that your air conditioner is positioned in a manner that allows for easy maintenance and repairs.

 - In addition, they will check if you have the amount of “registers” in your home.
-These register ensure you have the right balance of cool air flowing into your house and warm air flowing back into the air conditioner to be cooled.
+These registers ensure you have the right balance of cool air flowing into your house and warm air flowing back into the air conditioner to be cooled.

-Getting the right size and installing the air conditioner properly are especially important.
+Getting the right size and installing the air conditioner properly is especially important.
 If you purchase a unit that is too small, you won’t be able to properly cool down your house on the hottest days.
 With a unit that is too large, you will be unable to remove humidity fast enough, leading to a variety of problems like short-cycling that can wear out your unit quickly.

 The professionals at The Furnace Man also use standard methodologies to ensure you have the right duct sizes, such as the Air Conditioning Contractors of America (ACCA) Manual D. By applying these industry standards, they don’t only measure room size, but also ceiling height, and the size of your windows and doors.
-This will help you select the optimal high efficiency air conditioner for your home.
+This will help you select the optimal high-efficiency air conditioner for your home.